genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/02_authentication-overview.md

 * [JWT (JSON Web Token)](https://jwt.io/introduction) SSO
 * [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language)

-All of these, provide their own configuration settings in the _your-application-_**auth-preferences.kts** file.
+All of these, provide their own configuration settings in the _application-name-_**auth-preferences.kts** file.

 So, if your application is called positions, then the file would conventionally be named **positions-auth-preferences.kts**.